Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 - Turtle Talk with Crush

-Of these nine, one is a character meet and two—Mission Space and Test Track–are classed as thrill rides.
-Knowing you want to skip either or both of these types will simplify your choices.
+Of these eight, two—Mission Space and Test Track–are classed as thrill rides, although Test Track is not that thrilling.
+Knowing you want to skip this type of ride will simplify your choices.

 FASTPASS+ PRIORITIES AT DISNEY’S HOLLYWOOD STUDIOS